-The stock market is ending 2020 in record territory, even as virus surges and millions go hungry
+The stock market is ending 2020 in record territory, even as the virus surges and millions go hungry

 Michael Farr, president of Farr, Miller & Washington, a money management firm based in the District, said that “2020 has been stunning,” adding: “That a pandemic-induced economic shutdown of epic proportion has been digested with stocks ending the year 15 percent higher is mind-blowing.”

 Investors are focused on the future.
 Goldman Sachs predicts growth of 5.9 percent next year — the best annual increase since 1984.
 And the unemployment rate is expected to fall to 5 percent, according to the Federal Reserve, meaning 2 million more people could return to work.
-Corporate earnings are forecast to balloon in the second half of the year, and crucially, analysts say, stocks remain appealing for many investors because interest rates are so low, making them more attractive than other kinds of assets, such as bonds.
+Corporate earnings are forecast to balloon in the secondhalf of the year, and crucially, analysts say, stocks remain appealing for many investors because interest rates are so low, making them more attractive than other kinds of assets, such as bonds.

 “Stocks are a forward-looking mechanism.
 They don’t care about what is happening right now or what happened in the past,” said Ryan Detrick, chief market strategist for LPL Financial.
 “So much of why stocks have done so well this year is looking ahead to a really significant economic bounce in 2021 as the economy opens up due to the vaccines.”